joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 representation.
 Each object with a vtable also has a vtable pointer embedded within it.
 So, if you care about size (both image and runtime), you are going to care about vtables.

-In C++, you only get a vtable if you use virtual inheritance.
-In languages like C# and Java, you get them even if you didn't want them.
+In C++, you only get a vtable if your type is [polymorphic](http://www.cplusplus.com/doc/tutorial/typecasting/).
+In languages like C# and Java, on the other hand, you get a vtable even if you don't want, need, or use it.
 In C#, at least, you can use a `struct` type to elide them.
-I actually love this aspect of Go, where you get a virtual dispatch-like thing, via interfaces, without needing to pay for vtables on every type; you only pay for what you use, at the point of coercing something to an interface.
+I actually love this aspect of Go, where you get a virtual dispatch- like thing, via interfaces, without needing to pay for vtables on every type; you only pay for what you use, at the point of coercing something to an interface.

 Another vtable problem in C# is that all objects inherit three virtuals from `System.Object`: `Equals`, `GetHashCode`, and `ToString`.
 Besides the point that these generally don't do the right thing in the right way anyways -- `Equals`